Dentist and dental lab burs

 - Diamond burs

 Diamond bur is still the most common form of dentist dental lab bur.
-Diamond has variation in cutting grits that make it the suitable dental bur.
+Diamond has variations in cutting grits that make it a suitable dental bur.
 They used a high-speed handpiece in a friction grip shank style.
 The fine cutting grit is easily dull with time, so a change of bur is needed for excellent cutting.
 The rough bur quickly cuts the surface of the enamel without any polishing surface.
 It’s available in all shapes and sizes.

 - Finishing and polishing burs